 - Then, add the cassava and boil on high heat until the cassava is cooked and tender.

-- Add remaining vegetables and continue to cook until vegetables can be easily pierced with a fork.
+- Add remaining vegetables and continue to cook until vegetables are fork tender.

 - Add duff to the pot, cover and let steam on medium heat for 15 minutes.